Three killed in shooting near Israeli consulate in Turkiye’s Istanbul

 The Reuters news agency video showed a police officer pulling out a gun and taking cover as gunshots resounded.
 One person was seen covered in blood.

+There are no Israeli diplomats serving in the consulate building in Istanbul, and no Israeli diplomats in the Israeli embassy in the Turkish capital of Ankara, “which means the employees who are inside those diplomatic missions are mostly the locals who are working for the consulate or embassy”, Koseoglu added.

+There were no details yet on the identity or motives of the attackers.

-This is a breaking news story.
-We will bring you more shortly…
+This is a developing news story.